 This is a system that works and this type of aquaculture is extremely popular within the self-sustaining communities because it offers a lot for little maintenance and requires little space.

 Please note: We get commissions for purchases made through links in this article.

-Well, the Water Garden from Back to the Roots takes things to a whole new level and makes everything not only extremely affordable, but also pretty straightforward.
+The Water Garden from Back to the Roots takes things to a whole new level and makes everything not only extremely affordable, but also pretty straightforward.
 Instead of building your own aquaponics system which might or might not work, you just buy this one and that’s it!

-I personally like to test things out first and as a result this amazing gadget is now on the top of my Christmas gifts whishlist.
+I personally like to test things out first and as a result this amazing mini ecosystem is now on the top of my Christmas gifts whishlist.
 Hopefully Santa will read it in time!

-So basically, all you have to do is to fill it with water, plant the seeds, add the fish and enjoy this amazing ecosystem on your desk or whenever you can find a great spot for it in your home.
+Basically, all you have to do is to fill it with water, plant the seeds, add the fish and enjoy this amazing ecosystem on your desk or whenever you can find a good spot for it in your home.

 Now if you are to check out the reviews of this product on Amazon, you will find out that quite a few of them are negative, but don’t let that discourage you!
 First off, many of the negative reviews are for an older model so can be considered obsolete.
-Back to Roots actually improved their product and manage to turn it into a really good working aquaponics system.
+Back to the Roots actually improved their product and managed to turn it into a really good working aquaponics system.

 Here is the Water Garden in action on Youtube, an update published on the Alberta Urban Garden channel two months after setting up this system.
 As you can see, it works really nice and maintenance is not extremely difficult:

-If you agree with me, don’t forget to check out the Water Garden on Amazon and get yours now today.
+So check out the Water Garden on Amazon and get yours now today.
 I would love to hear updates on how it all goes and I hope you’ll enjoy it!

 Water Garden alternatives